-Companion to a Stage-1 registered report · a living benchmark
+Companion to a Stage-1 registered report

 Companies are replacing human survey panels with language models.
 Do those models choose like people?